-The 70:20:10 model in Employee Learning and Development is an optimal model for people to access multiple sources of learning.
-The model defines that 70% of learning takes place in the form of personal experiences on the job, 20% through meaningful exchanges with others and 10% through formal or academic exposure.
-This model is highly used by many organisations across the world to bring about workplace effectiveness by making learning avenues accessible to people.
+The 70:20:10 model in Employee Learning and Development is an optimal model for people to leverage multiple sources of learning.
+The model defines that 70% of learning takes place in the form of personal experiences on the job, 20% through meaningful exchanges with others and 10% through formal training or academic exposure.
+This model is highly preferred by many organisations across the world to bring about workplace effectiveness by making learning avenues accessible to people.

-This model was designed in the 1980’s by three researchers Morgan McCall, Michael M. Lombardo and Robert A Eichinger while researching core areas of development of successful managers.
-They explained through their research that people need to experience all avenues of learning to be able to successfully develop multiple business competencies like influencing skills, risk-taking, decision making, communication with stakeholders and peers and many more.
+This framework was designed in 1980 by three researchers Morgan McCall, Michael M. Lombardo and Robert A Eichinger while researching core areas of development for successful managers.
+Their research concluded that people development thrives on one’s ability to create learning environments in which employees learn from peers, on-the-job exposure and formal training.
+This in turn helps employees successfully develop multiple business competencies like influencing skills, risk-taking, decision making, communication with stakeholders and peers and many more.

-But what if we could use this model for personal excellence as much as it is used for professional productivity?
+But what if we could use this model for personal excellence the way it amplifies professional growth?

 70 Minutes a day : Workout

 I split 70 minutes into 60 minutes of workout and 10 minutes of warm-up/cool down/meditation.
 I realised that a crucial step to personal excellence begins with putting myself first.
-I am not a morning person.
-An evening workout routine with a combination of cardio, weight-training, yoga, circuit training balances me physically, mentally and emotionally.
+Personally, I don’t enjoy morning workouts.
+An evening workout routine with a combination of cardio, weight-training, yoga, circuit training nourishes me physically, mentally and emotionally.
 It prepares me for better sleep and mindful eating.
-I feel energised the subsequent day ready to conquer what comes my way.
+I feel energised for the next 24 hours and ready to conquer anything that comes my way.

-My advice: Factor out the crucial 70 minutes in a day that is solely dedicated to putting you into shape physically, mentally and emotionally.
+My advice: Factor in 70 minutes each day that is solely dedicated to putting you into shape physically, mentally and emotionally.
 Allow yourself this space to build resilience and better thinking capacities.
-That way you will not regret going through the motions of the day since you have nurtured your need for downtime/prep-time.
+That way you will not regret going through the motions of the day since you have nurtured your need for better wellbeing.

 20 Minutes a day : Gratitude Journal

 Writing is therapeutic.
-I mean putting pen to paper as opposed to tapping the mobile screen..
-Although I did not begin journaling until I studied Positive Psychology from University of Pennsylvania where I was taught to reflect and make notes on 3 positive experiences in a day and how I felt about it.
+By this, I mean putting pen to paper as opposed to tapping your mobile screen.
+I began journaling after I studied Positive Psychology from University of Pennsylvania where I was taught to spend sometime to reflect at the end of the day and make notes on 3 positive experiences I had during that day.
 This scientific experiment and practice is known to build resilience and forward looking energy in all spheres of life.
-I could see a positive shift in the way I perceived occurrences in a day and gave greater emphasis to elements through the power of gratitude.
+I could see a positive shift in the way I perceived occurrences during the day and gave greater emphasis to positive elements through the power of gratitude.

-My advice: Maintain a small journal and record 3 positive experiences in a day.
-Describe the incident, how did you feel about it and why ?
+My advice: Maintain a journal and record 3 positive experiences that you’ve witnessed during the day.
+Describe the incident, how did you feel about it and why?
+It could be as simple yet powerful as being able to wake up to a new day.
 I recommend practicing this ritual 20 minutes before you retire for the night.
-It helps you sleep stress-free and look forward to the next day with enthusiasm.
+It will help you sleep stress-free and look forward to the next day with renewed enthusiasm.
 Oh!
 And it hones your story-telling skills too.
-Who knows, you might become a writer someday.

 10 Minutes a day : Plan your day

 I am a control freak by choice.
 Unapologetically!
-I prefer some structure in my day.
-I use 10 minutes to plan all the activities and errands.
+I prefer to have some structure to my day.
+I use 10 minutes to plan all activities and errands to complete.
 This can vary from visiting the grocery store to planning my pitch for an important meeting.
 This ritual allows me to list out all that I need to do and weed out the unnecessary items that do not require immediate attention.
 I’d say prioritising helps me structure my routine including the 70 and 20 minutes of my day.